52 Delicious Places to Eat in London as Picked by a Local

 27. Four Corners

-I have been here several times for parties, and I can tell you, the terrace is the most romantic place in all of London.
-Take your date here and enjoy the view over the St. Paul’s Cathedral and the Thames together.
+I have been here several times for parties, and I can tell you, the terrace is one of the most romantic places to eat in London… Take your date here and enjoy the view over the St. Paul’s Cathedral and the Thames together.

 29. London Grind